Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 Frequently Asked Questions

-Yes, Budapest real estate has been stagnating for a few years and now offers great value compared to other European capital cities.
-The market has bottomed and is now perking up.
+Yes, Budapest real estate has been stagnating for a few years and now offers good value compared to other European capital cities.
+The market is now perking up.

 How is the real estate market in Budapest?